chandraya/SpinupEC2Instance/README.md

 1. ec2spinner - It creates an EC2 instance with a web server.
 Tested using rspec for home page response.

-2. testec2 - It tests if EC2 resources are created using awspec.
+2. testec2 - It uses awspec to test if EC2 resources are created.

 ### Dependencies and how to get started ####